Set Up a Construction Business in Vietnam: The Complete Guide

-Keep in mind that the foreign investor must have a nationality of or corporate residency in a WTO member state.
+Keep in mind that the foreign investor must have nationality or corporate residency in a WTO member state.

 How to set up a construction company in Vietnam?

-The general process of the construction company registration is the same as for any other foreign company registration in Vietnam.
+The process of construction company registration is the same for any other foreign company registration in Vietnam.

-As the first step, you will need to acquire an Investment Registration Certificate (IRC) and a Business Registration Certificate (BRC) from the Department of Planning and Investment (DPI) which can take up to 5 weeks.
+The first step is to acquire an Investment Registration Certificate (IRC) and a Business Registration Certificate (BRC) from the Department of Planning and Investment (DPI) which can take up to 5 weeks.

-Once you have obtained the preliminary licenses, you can proceed with applying for a certificate of eligibility for construction activities in Vietnam.
-It can take up to one month to receive it.
+Once you have obtained the preliminary licenses, you can proceed with applying for a Certificate of Eligibility for Construction Activities in Vietnam.
+It can take up to one month to receive this.

 Vietnam classifies construction investment projects by size, type of construction work, and funding source.
 There are three classes: I, II, and III.